Skip to main content

 📚 General Guidance

 Whether you're a Blessed Arc Media customer who wants full ownership or you're setting this up for any website, here's exactly how to get started.
-This takes about 15–30 minutes, and you only need to do it once.
+The whole process takes about 15–30 minutes, and you only have to do it once.

 1. Go to https://search.google.com/search-console